-The job projection and outlook for computer science is very promising for both income and challenging job opportunities.
+The job projection and outlook for computer science are very promising for both income and challenging job opportunities.

-The online curriculum and coursework is typically very similar to what you would take for an in-person degree.
-Length of an online program depends on the school and degree type, but many online programs provide a faster track to graduation in as little as 12 months.
+The online curriculum and coursework are typically very similar to what you would take for an in-person degree.
+The length of an online program depends on the school and degree type, but many online programs provide a faster track to graduation in as little as 12 months.